pp4rs/DEPRECATED-installation-guide/docs/pandoc.md

 Ensure you have at least version 1.15.1 installed.

 !!! danger " Windows PATH Setting redux"
-    If you want R available from the command line (it is by default for Mac and Linux), we again need to update our PATH settings.
+    Because we want Pandoc available from the command line (it is by default for Mac and Linux), we again need to update our PATH settings.

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System Settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.